sharikak54/sharikak54.github.io/learn/start.md

 ## Overview

-In the same sense that we can say there are 4 "levels" of difficulty to cubeshape (beginner methods that either group all edges or group 6 corners; intermediate methods like kite/scallop; advanced full CS; and "expert" CSP), there are essentially four levels of OBL.
+In the same sense that we can say there are 4 "levels" of difficulty to cubeshape (*beginner* methods that either group all edges or group 6 corners; *intermediate* methods like kite/scallop; *advanced* full CS; and *expert* CSP), there are essentially four levels of OBL.
 These are as follows:
-- **Beginner**: regular old CO into EO
+- *Beginner*: regular old CO into EO
-- **Intermediate**: all short OBLs and their pseudomirrors, mostly blockbuilding on any remaining cases
+- *Intermediate*: all short OBLs and their pseudomirrors, mostly blockbuilding on any remaining cases
-- **Advanced**: all 74 standard cases memorized
+- *Advanced*: all 74 standard cases memorized
-- **Expert**: all mirrors (L/R, U/D, color-swapped) memorized, intentionally choosing non-slice-optimal for some cases because of better recognition/ergonomics/etc.
+- *Expert*: all mirrors (L/R, U/D, color-swapped) memorized, intentionally choosing non-slice-optimal for some cases because of better recognition/ergonomics/etc.

 ## Beginner -> Intermediate